spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/talent-acquisition-framework/ces-contract-processes/index.html.md

 The Candidate Experience Specialist needs to merge any additional candidate profiles before marking as hired.
 If the profiles are not merged, it will create a duplicate and mess with the employment bot sync to BambooHR.
 The signed letter is uploaded into BambooHR under the Contracts and Changes folder on the Documents Tab by the Total Rewards Analyst.
 The Total Rewards team ensures the information in HRIS and Payroll systems is updated.

-When an internal transition is taking place and the start date for that LOA is amended, please ensure to update the People Experience team via Slack in the `#people-exp_ces` channel of the new start date.
+When an internal transition is taking place and the start date for that LOA is amended, please ensure to update the People Connect team via Slack in the `#people-exp_ces` channel of the new start date.

 If a team member goes through a promotion through BambooHR versus Greenhouse, a [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment) is prepared by the Total Rewards team as listed on their handbook page.